jflamy/owlcms4/docs/Registration.md

 The start list shows all the athletes that will compete, in which group, and the order in which the athletes will be weighed-in.
 The button for producing the starting list is at the top of the page.

 ![092_starting](img/Preparation/092_starting.png)

+## Athlete Cards

+Athlete Cards are the cards that will be used by the Marshall to record changes.
+In many federations, they are printed out in advance, because the athletes will be asked to write down their starting weights and counter-sign their body weight.
+If athlete cards are printed in advance of the weigh-in, it will also be necessary to write down the start numbers on the cards.
+This is usually done by the competition secretary, comparing the [Starting Weight List](#starting-weight-list) as a reference and cross-check.

+In the current version of OWLCMS, Athlete Cards are printed from the Weigh-In screen, accessible from the `Run Lifting Group` page.